Abdul

 The most common use for Abdul by far, is as part of a male given name, written in English.
 When written in English, Abdul is subject to variable spacing, spelling, and hyphenation.
 It is a common name in the Middle East, North Africa, West Africa, East Africa, Central Asia, the Balkans, the Caucasus, and predominantly Muslim countries of South Asia and Southeast Asia.
-It is also sometimes used amongst African Americans and Turkic peoples of Russia.
+It is also used amongst African Americans and Turkic peoples of Russia.

 The meaning of Abdul literally and normally means "Slave of the", but English translations also often translate it to "Servant of the".

 Spelling variations

 Variations in spelling are primarily because of the variation in pronunciation.
 Arabic speakers normally pronounce and transcribe their names of Arabic origin according to their spoken Arabic dialects.
 Therefore, it is pronounced /ʕabdel/ and written Abdel... or Abd El....
 However, non-Arabic speakers or Arabic speakers may choose to transcribe the name according to the Literary Arabic pronunciation, which is the language of Quran, pronounced as /ʕabdul/ and written Abdul....
 For other variations in spelling, see the Arabic grammar section.